damar-wicaksono/damarginal-xyz/_projects/wd41-thesis.md

 [^once]: Once in a lifetime is enough.
 [^antics]: Thesis writing brings the worse out of people; it's true.
-[^SwissPost]: Though recently, first time after years living in Switzerland, they delivered a half torn letter with apology that it got stuck in a machine.
+[^SwissPost]: Though recently, for the first time after years living in Switzerland, they delivered a half torn letter with apology that it got stuck in a machine.
 Oh well...
 [^Minke]: But an expression I like better is from my native language: "tutup buku" (literally _close a book_), which I first discovered from Pramoedya Ananta Toer's _Anak Semua Bangsa_.